matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 constructor(private wikipedia: WikipediaService) {}
 ```

-- `constructor`: Gets called automatically whenever an instance of AppComponent is created.
+- **constructor:** Gets called automatically whenever an instance of **AppComponent** is created.
-- `private wikipedia`: wikipedia will be added as a private property automatically to the instance of
-the App component.
+- **private wikipedia:** wikipedia will be added as a private property automatically to the instance of the App component.
-- `WikipediaService`: wikipedia will be of type 'Instance of WikipediaService'.
+- **WikipediaService:** wikipedia will be of type **Instance of WikipediaService**.

 ![Service Injector](images/service-injector.png "Service Injector")

 **Dependency Injection**

-- Components, services and other things in Angular 'ask' for dependencies, rather than creating them directly.
+- Components, services and other things in Angular **ask** for dependencies, rather than creating them directly.
 - Components need other things to work correctly.
-Our components could create an instance of those things
+- Our components could create an instance of those things themselves.
-themselves.
-Instead, we create them separately and pass them in to the constructor.
+- Instead, we create them separately and pass them in to the constructor.
-- The 'automatic' nature of DI is not strictly required, we could do this all manually by hand.
+- The **automatic** nature of DI not strictly required, we could do this all manually by hand.
 - The goal is to make testing easier.
 - Theoretically makes code reuse and code changes easier.

+***

 ## App Security in Angular